The Origin Story

 1st year of raving

-Never knows what to wear - doesn’t know where to start!
+Never knows what to wear to events - doesn’t know where to start!

 Discover new artists to stay “in the know”

 Wants to comfortably post rave related content without any judgment